-In 1984 Noe received her certification as a Developmental Aide for the Mentally and Developmentally Disabled at the Central Virginia Training Center, Lynchburg, Va., where she worked as a Developmental and Behavioral Health aide and more than 20 years as a Certified Nursing Assistant.
+In 1984, she received her certification as a Developmental Aide for the Mentally and Developmentally Disabled at the Central Virginia Training Center, Lynchburg, Virginia, where she worked as a Developmental and Behavioral Health aide and more than 20 years as a Certified Nursing Assistant.
 She earned her license in practical nursing and thereafter her Associate in Science in Registered Nursing with honors, at Minnesota State College Southeast.

 Dr. Frank Maldonado |

 Dr. Maldonado is the Chief Medical Executive for Lovell FHCC.
 Prior to this appointment, he was previously the Chief of Medicine at Lovell FHCC, beginning in 2001.

 As Chief Medical Executive, he is responsible for the direction and coordination of all clinical functions and management at the Medical Center.
 He currently serves as Assistant Dean for the FHCC, at the Rosalind Franklin University of Medicine & Science/the Chicago Medical School (RFUMS/CMS) and holds an academic appointment as Professor of Medicine, Department of Medicine.